I'm a big believer in context.

 2016: I led a Seed investment for Greycroft and joined the company to help close out the fundraise of $2MM from top-tier firms.

-2017: I co-founded Unicorn Science, Inc. and closed $2MM, again from top tier firms.
+2017: I co-founded Tape and closed $2MM, again from top tier firms.
+Tape would eventually sell to Hustle

-As a formal and informal advisors to startups, I've helped companies raise over $100MM in capital.
+As a formal and informal advisor to startups, I've helped companies raise over $250MM in capital.

 I love sports, travel, and cooking (ask me about my Taiwanese Scallion Pancake recipe)